 I was lucky enough to preview the new Cicerone guide to the GR221, which has all the information you need to tackle this spectacular route.

 Another famous walking route in Mallorca is that through the Torrent de Pareis, either descending from Escorca to Sa Calobra or vice versa.
 This one will have to wait for a return visit sans kids.

 There are some lovely easy walks exploring the estate of the Finca Es Castell and from Caimari, the nearest village, you can pick up the pilgrimage trail to the Lluc monastery – Mallorca’s spiritual heart since 1246 and the destination of pilgrims’ footpaths from Inca and Pollenca.

 There is an alternative route to Lluc, up a wild private valley but this is a much tougher proposition than the popular pilgrimage trail.
 So it might be worth asking James from Es Castell to guide you on this walk.

-When to go walking in Mallorca
+When to plan Mallorca holidays

 September weather consists of sunny days and balmy evenings and is the perfect time of year to enjoy an active holiday in Mallorca.